dwwhalen/cypress-robot-todomvc/robot-framework/blog/BLOG-2.md

-# Running Your First Robot Test
+# Running Your First Robot Framework Test

 In my [first Robot Framework post](https://dev.to/leading-edje/test-automation-with-robot-framework-2idc) I gave a brief overview of Robot Framework and described a sample test.
 Now it's time for you to get the tests running!